KamilBilengrek/Sorting-app/README.md

 Hello!
 My program can be used to sort number arrays that consists of integers.
 I made this project to test my GUI skills and my python programming in general.
-I was focusing on making the cleanest possible code while trying my best to make sure program will work as indented.
+I was focused on making the cleanest possible code while trying my best to make sure program will work as indented.
 In future I may write a OOP based version of app but it may take some time before it happens.

 ### How to use program